LambdaLabsML/distributed-training-guide/06-training-llama-405b/README.md

         model = AutoModelForCausalLM.from_config(config, torch_dtype=dtype)
 ```

-Then later, sync_module_states in FSDP constructor will make sure the weights are broadcasted from rank 0 to the other ranks.
+Then later, sync_module_states in [FSDP constructor](../05-sharding-fsdp/README.md#the-fsdp-constructor) will make sure the weights are broadcasted from rank 0 to the other ranks.

 ## Sharding Llama 405B

-To determine what layers you should shard is a complex thing.
+Determining what layers you should shard is complex.
 If you are using `transformers`, they include a private attribute on classes called [_no_split_modules](https://github.com/huggingface/transformers/blob/v4.45.1/src/transformers/models/llama/modeling_llama.py#L784) that will contain classes that you should not shard anything under them.
 E.g. for Llama this attribute just contains `LlamaDecoderLayer`.
 So that is what we will wrap!
 During testing I also found that sharding the `nn.Embedding` layer at the beginning of the network improved throughput and reduced memory usage.

-We can use the [transformer_auto_wrap_policy()](https://github.com/pytorch/pytorch/blob/main/torch/distributed/fsdp/wrap.py#L307C5-L307C33) to target the specific classes for those layers:
+We can use the [transformer_auto_wrap_policy()](https://github.com/pytorch/pytorch/blob/main/torch/distributed/fsdp/wrap.py#L307C5-L307C33) to target the specific classes for those layers, and pass that as our [auto_wrap_policy in the FSDP constructor](../05-sharding-fsdp/README.md#what-layers-to-shard---the-auto_wrap_policy):

 ```python
 from torch.distributed.fsdp.wrap import transformer_auto_wrap_policy